do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 Every sector of Chinese society has become more constrained under Xi Jinping.
 The Communist Party, private business, the media and internet, civil society and academia have all been affected by moves to reign in their “degrees of freedom”.
 For better or worse, this is the prerogative of the Chinese leadership.
 What I am about to write is thus not about imposing my “western values” on China or dictating how China should be run.
 Instead, it is about “us”, western societies, institutions, businesses and individuals, and how we conduct ourselves in our interactions with China.

 Given the tightening parameters of China’s authoritarian information order, it was only a matter of time until western publishers became a target for exerting greater control.
 The first target, Cambridge University Press, initially acceded to demands from Chinese authorities to remove content from its website in China, only to reverse track when the backlash from academics threatened lasting reputational damage.
 Other publishers have followed.
 Some, like MIT, Oxford and Chicago University Press have said they will not self-censor.
-Sage meanwhile suggested that it would if asked.

 Springer Nature stands out, not only because of its status as one of the world’s largest academic trade presses, but because it actively barred access to some of its content to Chinese internet users.
 Moreover, Springer Nature has been admirably forthright in defending its decision to do so.
 Its rationale is that removing a small portion of its catalogue (albeit over 1,000 articles) was a small price to pay for continuing to provide access to material deemed agreeable to the Chinese state.